kalaksi/docker-tftpd/README.md

  │   └── libreelec
  │       └── KERNEL
  └── syslinux               <- Contains files and configuration directory necessary for booting with pxelinux.
+     ├── pxelinux.0         <- The BIOS file that should usually be loaded by the PXE clients.
+DHCP server should be configured accordingly.
      ├── boot -> ../boot
      ├── pxelinux.cfg -> ../pxelinux.cfg
      └── ...